GetStream/stream-analytics-js/README.md

 ## Engagement tracking

-Every meaningful user interactions should be tracked with a label, optional extra information can be tracked as well.
+User interactions must be tracked with a label, optional extra information can be sent as well.

 ```js
 engagement = {...}